dandavison/etc/variant_classification.md

 summaries of the disease history of themselves and their family (Easton et al. 2007).
 The individuals are either positive for a known deleterious mutation, or lack any VUS.
-Fitting the model provides the required function, i.e. a function predicting the probability that the patient has a deleterious mutation, given their family disease history.
+Fitting the model provides the required function predicting the probability that the patient has a deleterious mutation, given their family disease history.
 They estimate `Pr(del)` as the overall proportion of individuals with a known deleterious mutation.

 ### Segregation analysis